paultcochrane/git_course/README.md

 The most up to date of our version control courses.
 This is a completely reworked version of the Git part of the "Subversion and Git" course.

+## Git Advanced

+In the `git_advanced` directory.

+This is an extension of the "Git Intro" course and discusses working with remote repositories.

 ## Version Control with Subversion and Git

 In the `svn_git` directory.